This is a guide covering the blue hour.

 Patience is the most important quality to have while photographing blue hour.

 It is best to arrive early at your chosen location and begin experimenting with compositions before blue hour arrives.
-You will want to be prepared because blue hour is so brief.
+You will want to be prepared because the blue hour is so brief.

 Of course, if you arrive early enough, you can capture some golden hour and sunset shots before blue hour starts.